JobKeeper Wage Subsidy

 If your employees receive the JobKeeper Payment, this may affect their eligibility for payments from Services Australia as they must report their JobKeeper Payment as income.

 Application process - businesses with employees

-Subsequently, eligible employers will be able to apply for the scheme by means of an online application.
-We expect the details to be released by the ATO in due course.
+Eligible employers are able to apply for the scheme by means of an online application.

 Employers will then need to provide information to the ATO on eligible employees.
 For most businesses, the ATO will use Single Touch Payroll data to pre-populate the employee details for the business.

 IMPORTANT: Based on the Prime Minister’s speech announcing the measure, it is expected that the JobKeeper payments will be administered via the Single Touch Payroll reporting as the primary channel.
 If you are an employer who has not yet signed up to Single Touch Payroll we urge you to contact us as soon as possible to discuss your options.
 While the ATO will likely develop workarounds for employers who do not use Single Touch Payroll, this may require additional administration and may cause delays.
 (UPDATE 6 APRIL: Treasury has confirmed that if you do not report through Single Touch Payroll, you can still claim the JobKeeper payment, however this will be through a manual claim process.)

 These businesses will need to provide an ABN for their business, nominate an individual to receive the payment and provide that individual’s Tax File Number and provide a declaration as to recent business activity.